Kendall-Camacho/Kendall-Camacho/README.md

 # Hello!
 I am Kendall Camacho.

 ## My background
 Hi there!!!
 I am web developer and support technician (still in progress) with a passion for hacking.
 I have been programming for about 2 years and I specialize in Python and JavaScript.
-In addition to my development skills, I also have experience with Linux and MongoDB.
+In addition to my development skills, I also have experience with Linux and CyberSecurity.
 I am a [Python](https://www.python.org/) and [JavaScript](https://www.javascript.com/) coder.

 ## Main skills